epigone707/LeagueSumTimer/README.md

 # 707FlashTimer
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 707FlashTimer is an in-game overlay Flash cooldown timer for popular game League of Legends.
+The app is approved by Riot and safe to use.

 [中文介绍](#应用介绍)